 The number of vacancies is another key indicator for supporting individuals in making better decisions about learning and work.
 They provide a measure of the number of jobs potentially available to job-seekers.
 Historically, the Department for Work and Pensions (DWP) and its predecessors have generated a set of information on vacancies notified to Jobcentre Plus by occupation that would ideally form part of the database (this source is discussed in the next section below).
-This series was discontinued and has been replaced by information on raw vacancies generated by DWP/Monster.
-Unfortunately these data are not coded using SOC, so no occupational data coded to the SOC10 are currently available from this source.
+This series was discontinued and has been replaced by information on vacancies generated by Burning Glass.
+In contrast to the DWP/Monster data considered in previous cycles of LMI for AII, these data are coded using SOC occupational data coded to the SOC2010.
+The Burning Glass data feed includes steps to de-duplicate multiple postings of vacancies.
+The data provided are one-month old, and were updated on a daily basis during the present pilot test of the vacancy data which ended in March.
+A "frozen" version of the dataset (i.e. no longer updated on a daily basis) is currently available until of May to developers who signed up to the dataset prior to 31 March.
+At present only the most recent value is available for a given occupation and it is recommended that a solution be explored to allow a time series of the data to be made available to applications.

 The ONS Vacancy Survey provides a count of the total number of vacancies in the UK economy.
 It provides information by sector but not by occupation.
 In principle, it could be used to provide some indication of the general state of the job market.
 However, given that the main focus of the LMI for All database is on supporting individuals make better decisions about learning and work it was recommended NOT to include this source but to wait for the Monster/DWP data to be made available on a SOC2010 basis.
+In the absence of the latter development, an alternative solution from Burning Glass has been sought and incorporated that is matched to SOC.